Visiting the Vatican with Kids: How to Plan a Memorable Family Trip

 Where to Eat Near the Vatican

 Here are two places that we recommend that are particularly close to the Vatican area.
-There are cafes and cafeterias within the Vatican Museum complex, but we recommend grabbing a snack and eating outside of the museum if you can.
+There are cafes and cafeterias within the Vatican Museum complex, but we recommend grabbing a snack and eating outside of the museums if you can.

 Borghiciana Pastificio Artigianale